 The G-K numbers.

 The other route was that of the New International Version.
 For their first concordance in 1984, the editors, Edward W. Goodrick and John R. Kohlenberger III, simply renumbered the dictionaries from scratch.
 They called their system Goodrick-Kohlenberger numbers; G-K numbers for short.
-The NIV and its publisher, Zondervan, are trying their darnedest to get the G-K system to catch on.
-They use it in their reference materials, and regularly nudge other publishers to use it for their concordances.
+The NIV and its publisher, Zondervan, have tried their darnedest to get the G-K system to catch on.
+They use it in all their reference materials, and regularly nudge other publishers to use it for their concordances.
 But none of ’em really do.
 Hence Kohlenberger has taken to producing concordances marketed as “Strongest Strong’s” for various translations—which use Strong numbers, and if you happen to have any NIV reference materials, they include his G-K numbers too.

 Me, I use computer bibles.
 Plus I know Hebrew and Greek alphabetical order.
 So it‘s been a long time since I’ve used a concordance… or looked up a word by its Strong or G-K number.
 Really, I only use ’em on TXAB to link original-language words to Blue Letter Bible—for your convenience; you’re welcome.

 Every once in a while you’ll come across bible nerds who actually care which number system you use—Strong versus G-K—and insist you stick to their favorite, for all sorts of reasons.
-I won’t go into them.
+I won’t go into why.
 Frankly they’re like tech nerds who demand you get an iPhone or an Android phone, just because it’s their favorite… and all you wanna do is make phone calls.
 Who cares?
 What’s gonna do the job?
 Both.
 So why the fuss?

 But in most resources, you’re gonna find Strong numbers.
 Like the KJV, they came around first, and unlike G-K numbers they’re not under copyright: Everyone can use ’em.
 So they do.